 When your child has a serious or chronic illness, it's hard to think beyond the next treatment.
-But with planning and communication, you can help your child balance treatment and academics.
+But with some planning, you can help your child balance schoolwork with hospital stays.

 There are many camp choices for kids with special needs.
 From highly specialized camps to regular camps that accommodate kids with special needs, options abound.

 Kids love their siblings.
 Often, those who have a brother or sister with special needs want to help.
 Here's how to help them feel loved and secure about their place in the family.

 If your child has cerebral palsy, there's a lot to know.
 This checklist makes it easy to find out what programs and services may be available to you.